bjansen/gyokuro/README.md

 # gyokuro
 A web framework written in Ceylon, which allows:

+* routing GET/POST requests to simple `(Request, Response)` handlers
-* creating controllers and routes using Spring-MVC-like annotations
+* creating annotated controllers containing more powerful handlers
-* serving static assets (HTML, CSS, JS, ...)
+* serving static assets (HTML, CSS, JS, ...) from a directory

+gyokuro is based on the [Ceylon SDK](http://github.com/ceylon/ceylon-sdk), and uses `ceylon.net`'s server API.

 ## Creating a simple webapp